TritonDataCenter/containerpilot/docs/30-configuration/31-installation.md

 ### Building yourself

 ContainerPilot is written in [go](https://golang.org/).
 The makefile at the root of the repository can build either via your local golang toolchain (currently golang 1.8) or in a Docker container.
+The makefile target `make help` will describe the various Make targets available.

 If you have Docker running, `make build` will build a container image that includes the golang toolchain, downloads and installs all the required libraries into the `vendor/` directory, and builds ContainerPilot.
 The compiled binary will be found at `build/containerpilot`